manoharpeddinti-embedded-engineer/manohar-journey.github.io/phase4_microchip_intern.md

 ### 🌟 The Turning Moment

-During my daya as an intern, HR said,
+During my day as an intern, HR said,
 > “You’ve done solid work.
 Let’s continue this full-time.”

 That line hit differently.